plizkinzmey/remote-transmission-client-go/docs/user-guide.md

 1. Click the "+" button in the header
 2. Select the "URL" tab
-3. Enter the torrent URL
+3. Enter the torrent URL (magnet link or direct .torrent URL)
 4. Select a download directory
 5. Click "Add Torrent"